Our Summary And Answer: Do Sore Muscles Burn Fat

-Lactic acid is produced when your muscles use glucose for energy and don’t have enough oxygen to produce ATP (adenosine triphosphate), the body’s main source of energy.
+Lactic acid is produced when your muscles use glucose for energy and doesn’t have enough oxygen to produce ATP (adenosine triphosphate), the body’s primary source of energy.
 This can happen during anaerobic exercises, such as sprinting when your body’s oxygen demands are high but your breathing can’t keep up.

 Sore muscles are a common side effect of exercise.
 They’re caused by microscopic tears in the muscle fibers and lactic acid build-up.
 Soreness is not a sign that your body is burning fat.

-If you’re looking to reduce muscle soreness, there are a few things you can do, such as applying ice, taking a warm bath, massaging the affected area, stretching, or taking an over-the-counter pain reliever.
+If you’re looking to reduce muscle soreness, you can do a few things, such as applying ice, taking a warm bath, massaging the affected area, stretching, or taking an over-the-counter pain reliever.

 Sore muscles usually go away on their own within a few days.
-However, if you’re in pain or the soreness lasts longer than a week, consult your doctor.
+However, consult your doctor if you’re in pain or the soreness lasts longer than a week.

 We hope this article has helped to clear up any confusion about muscle soreness and fat burning!

 Recommended Read: >>> The 7 Best Dumbbell Push Ups Exercises You Should Do <<<